DyGnROLE: Asymmetric Pretraining for Edge Classification on Dynamic Graphs: Introduction

 \section{Introduction}

 Dynamic graphs are widely used to model systems where interactions between entities evolve over time, appearing frequently in domains such as e-commerce, knowledge graphs, and social networks.
 The primary objective is to learn representations that can predict future states of such systems while respecting underlying causal dependencies.
 To better capture these temporal dynamics, research has largely shifted from discrete snapshot-based approaches, such as DySAT \cite{sankar2020dysat} and EvolveGCN \cite{pareja2020evolvegcn}, to Continuous-Time Dynamic Graph Networks (CTDGNs) that process interactions as a continuous chronological sequence.
 Seminal frameworks such as JODIE \cite{kumar2019jodie}, DyRep \cite{trivedi2019dyrep}, and TGN \cite{rossi2020temporal} established the use of recurrent memory modules to maintain evolving node states.
-Most recently, the field has adopted the Transformer architecture to overcome the memory bottlenecks of these recurrent models, with approaches like TCL \cite{wang2021tcl} and DyGFormer \cite{yu2023dygformer} using self-attention mechanisms to better encode long-range dependencies within interaction sequences.
+Most recently, the field has adopted the Transformer \cite{vaswani2017attention} architecture to overcome the memory bottlenecks of these recurrent models, with approaches such as TCL \cite{wang2021tcl} and DyGFormer \cite{yu2023dygformer} using self-attention mechanisms to better encode long-range dependencies within interaction sequences.
+Parallel to these architectural advancements, the field has also developed self-supervised learning frameworks in an effort to improve generalization \cite{xu2023cldg, zhu2024idol, gao2025dvgmae, liu2025dygmae}.